Become an Army Officer in Two Years

 You can send the packet to the address listed on the VFMC Army ROTC ECP Application.
 Once we have assessed your credentials, we will contact you for the next step.

 *Valley Forge Military College is a private school with a separate application.
 The Army ROTC ECP application is an application to the Army to become an officer.
 Make sure to also apply to Valley Forge Military College through the admissions office or apply to the school online at: Apply to the College

 If accepted into the ECP, you will be scheduled for a Department of Defense medical examination with a physician near your home and at no cost to you.
 Once physically qualified, you will be scheduled for training.
 Once accepted into the ECP program, students are required to attend the four-week Basic Camp at Fort Knox, KY, the summer prior to entering the program, for those who have not completed Basic Combat Training in one of the branches of the armed forces.
 All ECP scholarship and non-scholarship cadets who require this training are scheduled by the Army ROTC Recruiting Officer to attend.
-In addition, cadets must complete the Advanced Camp, a 32 day training event designed to develop leadership competencies, the summer between the student’s freshman and sophomore years at VFM
+In addition, cadets must complete the Advanced Camp, a five-week training event designed to develop leadership competencies, the summer between the student’s freshman and sophomore years at VFMC.

 National Board Ike Skelton (ECP) Awardees

 National Winners of the Early Commissioning Program Ike Skelton Scholarship may choose which one of the four Military Junior Colleges they would like to use their scholarship to attend.

 Financially, VFMC is a great choice because the school grants a room and board scholarship to all students that contract with an Ike Skelton scholarship.
 That means that you will be able to pocket most, if not all, of your $420 per month stipend, $1200 per year book allowance and approximately $300 per month drill pay as a college student.